-OMB projects that under the president's budget publicly held debt will increase to 40.6 percent of GDP in 2006, after which a growing economy and declining budget deficits will reduce that ratio slightly to 40.5 percent in 2007 and 40.3 percent in 2008 (see Chart 4).
-Although the increase in the debt-to-GDP ratio is unfortunate, it is
+The CBO baseline shows that publicly held debt will peak at 40.4 percent of GDP in 2005, after which a growing economy and declining budget deficits will reduce that ratio to previous levels (see Chart 4).
+Although the increase in the debtto-GDP ratio is unfortunate, it is important to put it into context.
+The debt was substantially higher, relative to the size of the economy, for most of